-Although Twitch is the largest online live entertainment platform, it’s possible that you may encounter some errors while using it.
+Although Twitch is the biggest online live entertainment platform, it’s possible that you may encounter some errors while using it.

 This is mostly due to the complexity of the website itself, but it’s rarely a significant problem as members of the Twitch community are quick to offer their solutions.